All about LoRa(WAN)

 Network (Coverage)

 Some countries have excellent coverage (currently Holland, Switzerland), some not (Greece).
 Probably you will need to install some gateways to operate your devices.
 The cost of the gateway is 300€-700€.
-Check the coverage of you area on ttnmapper.org and the installed gateways on the TTN map.
+Check the coverage of you area on ttnmapper.org and the installed gateways on the TTN coverage.

 Gateway